MuhammadKotb/Email-Service-Web-App/README.md

 ![image](https://raw.githubusercontent.com/MuhammadElkotb/Email-Service-Web-App/main/UML%20Diagram.jpg?token=AROV7J5FGTKFSFQR2SYXKO3B24AFQ)
 + Link for higher resolution: `https://miro.com/app/board/uXjVOY1Lgd8=/?invite_link_id=126737987619`
 ## Design Decisions
-+ Apply the MVC architecture in the design, as we have a model for the data which, we received from the clients, a controller to manage all the business logic and data manipulation and a view represented in the front end(Angular) to show the data after performing any kind of operations on it to the clients.
++ Apply the MVC architecture in the design, as we have a model for the data, which we received from the clients, a controller to manage all the business logic and data manipulation and a view represented in the front end(Angular) to show the data after performing any kind of operations on it to the clients.
 + In sorting, we sort only by body, subject, sender, date, priority.
 + Move to trash can only be applied only in the inbox and sent folders.